arthfl/talk_byop/byop.md

 * What you can use
 * `man cgroups`

-# What is runc?
+# What is a Pod?

+* The smallest deployable unit of computing in K8S
+* A pod is a group of one or more containers, with shared storage/network, and a specification for how to run the containers

+# Toolbox

-* CLI tool that implements the OCI standard
+* `runc`: CLI tool that implements the OCI standard
     * Used by Docker, Cloud Foundry, Kubernetes...etc
+* `iproute2`: default userspace utils for Linux networking
+* (This is not the lowest level to create containers)

 # Create a simple OCI container